CPR classes available 7 days a week. Same-day certification.

 REMEDIATION

-Insufficient self-preparation often results in the need for remediation.
+Insufficient SELF-remediation often results in the need for CLASSROOM-remediation.
 If the student is not able to demonstrate proficiency by the AHA standards, the student will not be issued a certification and there will be no refund.
 The instructor will provide the student a checklist of proficiency criteria that need remediation.
 Please be familiar with the Appendix (testing criteria) of your provider manual.

-• The student is expected to self-study for a minimum of 2 weeks prior to attempting another class.
+• The student is expected to self-remediate (aka study) for a minimum of 2 weeks prior to attempting another class.

-• The student can remediate for free (one time) if they are willing to be put on a waiting list (class is capped at 4 students).
-If they want a guaranteed seat, they will need to resubmit payment.
+• The student can remediate in the classroom for free (one time) if they are willing to be put on a waiting list (class is capped at 4 students).